leokhoa/laragon/README.md

-# Laragon - The Development Environment for Innovators
+# Laragon - The Dev Environment for Web Artisans

 ## What is Laragon?